Crown Point, Indiana: Transportation

-Gary Public Transportation Corporation provides bus service along the 93rd Avenue corridor; however, there are plans to expand bus service within the city along the Broadway corridor from 93rd Avenue to the north terminating at US-231 to the south.
+Gary Public Transportation Corporation provides bus service along the 93rd Avenue corridor; with plans to expand bus service within the city along the Broadway corridor from 93rd Avenue to the north terminating at US-231 to the south.
 These plans are known as the "Livable Broadway Plan" that aims to allow easy travel by public transportation between Gary, Merrillville, and Crown Point and to encourage transit-oriented development at each hub.
+The first steps of this plan were realized with the Broadway Metro Express.

 The Pennsylvania Railroad's Chicago to Columbus line and the Erie Lackawanna's Jersey City to Chicago line served Crown Point and had commuter service to and from Chicago.
 Both rail lines have been abandoned.

 Lake County Court House

 The old Lake County Court House is prominently situated in the center of Crown Point, which is commonly referred to simply as the square.
 The first portion of the court house was erected in 1878, with portions being added on all the way up to 1928.
-Inside the "Grand Old Lady", there are gift shops,a record shop, and a museum which is located on the second floor.
+Inside the "Grand Old Lady", there are gift shops, a record shop, and a museum which is located on the second floor.